 Certain industries, such healthcare and financial services, face additional regulations governing claims and dissemination of information from regulators like the FDA, and publicly traded companies fall under the SEC’s domain.

 Media companies have it easy when it comes to licensing.
-The rules in most cases allow reporters and photographers to record and publish—or broadcast—anything they observe with their eyes or hear with their ears.
+The rules in most cases allow reporters and photographers to record and publish—or broadcast—anything they see or hear.
 The jury is still out on whether brand publishing constitutes journalism or just plain marketing.
-At Contently, we believe it is the latter; we think brands need to acquire permission to use a person’s likeness or licensed entities in pursuit of marketing.
-The rules here are the same as in advertising: If you quote someone in a story, obtain their permission; if you mention a third-party organization, obtain its permission; if a photo contains a licensed entity—like artwork, logos, or even a product—obtain permission.
+At Contently, we believe it is the latter; we think brands need permission to use a person’s likeness or licensed entities in pursuit of marketing.
+The rules here are the same as in advertising: If you quote someone in a story, get their permission; if you mention a third-party organization, get its permission; if a photo contains a licensed entity—like artwork, logos, or even a product—get permission from the copyright owner.
 And document it.

 Simple, repeatable, auditable

 None of these rules requires sophisticated review.
-Simple rules that steer far clear of the three major elements of risk can be documented and followed by all content creators and enforced by editors and marketing reviewers.
-The compliance comes in from the monitoring and audit capability inherent in any worthy CMS.
+Content creators can follow simple guidelines to steer clear of the three major risks, and editors and marketing reviewers can enforce the rules.
+The compliance comes in from the monitoring and auditing inherent in any worthy CMS.
 By capturing every stage of creation and revision, all reviewers are accountable and monitors can be put in place to track compliance and correct problem stages.
 Brand publishers face a more complex compliance environment than media organizations, but they need not have an equally complex review process.

 Illustration by Tara Jacoby for Contently

-Note: This information in this article is not intended to constitute legal advice and should not be relied upon in lieu of consultation with appropriate legal advisors.Related
+Note: This information in this article is not intended to constitute legal advice and should not be relied upon in lieu of consultation with appropriate legal advisors.Image by Tara Jacoby